topology-foundation/ts-topology/packages/crdt/src/builtins/RGA/README.md

 2. **Logical Ordering**: Elements are ordered based on their `parent` references and `vid` comparisons.

-3. **Tombstones**: Deleted elements are not removed but marked as tombstones (null value).
+3. **Tombstones**: Deleted elements are not removed but marked as tombstones with the isDeleted property.

 4. **Conflict Resolution**:

     - For concurrent inserts at the same position (same parent element), the element with the higher `vid` is placed first.
     - If the parent elements are different, the elements are inserted in the order of their parent's index.
     - Deletions are preserved due to the tombstone mechanism.

 5. **Merging**: When merging two RGAs, elements from the peer RGA are inserted into the current RGA, maintaining the correct order and resolving the conflicts.